jepstein-eagle/adaptable/packages/adaptable/readme/Functions/calculated_column_function.md

 We plan in future releases to enable drag and drop so that you can more easily reference other columns when creating a Custom Column Expression.

 > If you want to refer to other columns in the Expression you need to reference them as Col("ColumnName"). (e.g. Col("Bid").
 You can use either the column's field name (the private identifier for the column used by the underlying grid - e.g. Col("orderId") ) or its Friendly Name (the Caption displayed for the Column in the Header row - e.g. Col("Order ID") ).

 ## UI Elements

 Calculated Column includes the following UI Elements:

-- **Popup** - Allows you to perform a Calculated Column operation on selected columns.
-Will show what the new value for each selected cell will be and also whether any cell validation rules will be broken as a result of the update.

-- **Toolbar** - Enables Calculated Column to be performed - and to provide both an existing column value or a new one.

-- **Tool Panel** - Same as Toolbar above.

-- **Column Menu** - None
+- **Popup** - Shows a list of existing Calculated Columns with Edit and Delete buttons.
+Plus an Add button to start the Calculated Column Wizard.

+- **Wizard** - A series of steps facilitating the creation and editing of Calculated Columns.

-- **Context Menu** - `Apply Calculated Column` Menu Item opens Calculated Column popup (only visible if selected cells are editable).
+- **Column Menu** - `Edit Calculated Column` Menu Item opens the Calculated Column wizard (only visible if that column is a Calculated Column).

 ## Entitlements
 Calculated Column supports these Entitlement Rules: